Active vs. Passive Voice

 Check out these examples of sentences in active voice.
-Hint: the subject (the doer) and the recipient are highlighted in purple.
+Hint: the subject (the doer) and the recipient are written in bold.

 In sentences in passive voice, the receiver of an action gets moved to the subject position.
 This is often done to move the focus from the doer to whatever it is that was done.

 Spanish has two passive forms: the passive with ser(to be) and the se pasiva.

 The following formulas are used to create the passive voice:

 - ser + past participle (+ por + agent)